Supplier Terms and Conditions

 Intellectual Property Rights: means patents, rights to inventions, copyright and related rights, trade marks, business names and domain names, rights in get-up, goodwill and the right to sue for passing off, rights in designs, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

 Order: means the Company’s order for the supply of Goods and/or Services, as set out in the Company’s purchase order form or in the Company’s written acceptance of the Supplier’s quotation, as the case may be.

-Service Specification: means the description or specification for Services agreed in writing by the Company and the Supplier.
+Service Specification: means any description or specification for services agreed in writing by the Company and the Supplier.

 Services: means the services, including without limitation any Deliverables, to be provided by the Supplier under the Contract as set out in the Service Specification.